blocky/attestation-service-examples/esports_data_from_rimble/README.md

   [Docker](https://www.docker.com/) and [jq](https://jqlang.org/) installed on
   your system.
 - [Get a key for the Rimble API](https://documenter.getpostman.com/view/16449503/Tzm8FvFw#authentication) and set it in your environment.
-FOr the purpose of this example, you can use the demo key provided by Rimble.
+For the purpose of this example, you can use the demo key provided by Rimble.
 You can set the key in your environment by running: